 How the Test is Performed

-The test is done in the following way:
+The test is done in this way:

-- The scanner detects the location and intensity of the rays given off by the radioactive material.
+The scanner detects the location and intensity of the rays given off by the radioactive material.
 A computer displays images of the thyroid gland.
 Other scans use a substance called technetium instead of radioactive iodine.

 How to Prepare for the Test